BEMYDRE4M/Redfield-Apocalypse/README.md

 # Redfield Apocalypse

 A simple zombie apocalypse gamemode developed in 2018/2019.
-Development has been discontinued; this upload serves mainly for archiving.
+Development and support have been discontinued; this upload serves mainly for archiving.

 Features